dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Introduction

-This is first approach to blogging and I took some effort to make it good but as any products It could have some early stage products errors.
+This is first approach to blogging and I took some effort to make it good but as any products It could have some early stage product errors.
 Also I want to note that In the post I will be referring Source Generators as **SG** to simplify.

 Ok lets go to the meat!